opral/monorepo/documentation/apps/editor.md

 ### Benefits

-- works with existing translation files
+- ✅ Works with existing translation files
-- git workflows like pull requests
+- 🔀 Git workflows, like pull requests
-- no hosting, no sync pipelines
+- 🚫 No hosting, no sync pipelines
-- no extra accounts
+- 🙅‍♂️ No extra accounts

 ## Setup